James-Montgomery/dnd_alexa_skill/prerequisites.md

 echo $AWS_SECRET_ACCESS_KEY
 ~~~

 Your credentials should print out in the terminal.
 Storing important credentials in plain text is not always the best idea.
 I would use credentials for a user with limited powers.
 You can create such users using aws IAM.
-You could also store such credentials in a Vault or protected server.
+You could also store such credentials in a Vault or protected server for increased security.

 ### 3) AWS CLI Tool